CamCove-Crichton/transporter/README.md

 - Added in a function for the user to input the size of truck that is required for the job
 - Created a function to validate the truck size user input on three validations, a value must be entered, it must be able to be converted to a float, and it must exist in a predefined list of truck sizes
 - Added in a function for the user to input a delivery date required for the job
+- Created a fuction to validate date input from the user